jejung/heimdall/README.md

 My private email data was not used on the first benchmark, but availing the accuracy of 89.05% considering that just a snippet of the messages was used and there was just a limited size dataset it can be considered a very good result too.

 The execution time is inside of the expectation.
-It takes minus than a second to train and test a dataset with 2000 samples.
+It take minus than a second to train and test a dataset with 2000 samples.

 The 95% threshold was not reached but overall this solution can be considered and working solution.
 It solves the